bebaek/cryomem/README.md

 #### Analysis

 Code for scientific analysis is included.
 I usually use Jupyter notebook for the integrated documentation capability.
-See under cryomem/test/dipprobe2 for the an example.
+See under cryomem/test/dipprobe2 for an example.

 ![](cryomem/test/dipprobe2/nbexample.png)